 In terms of knowledge, students will have insights into the following areas:

-geopolitics and international relations theory
+Geopolitics of energy and international relations theory

-the role of energy in international politics
+Renewable energy in international politics

-the impact of renewables on the geopolitics of energy
+Impact of renewables on geopolitics

-controversies related to the on-going energy transition
+International controversies related to the on-going energy transition

 In terms of skills, students should be able to achieve the following:

-addressing various challenges with regard to global energy governance
+Addressing various challenges of global energy governance

 In terms of general competencies, students should be capable of:

-formulating and communicating challenges associated with bringing energy systems in alignment with ecological limits
+Communicating international challenges associated with bringing energy systems in alignment with ecological limits

-processing quantitative as well as qualitative data
+Understanding quantitative as well as qualitative data

-making effective written and oral presentations
+Making effective written and oral presentations

-showing a good capacity for independent learning
+Showing a good capacity of independent learning

 Required prerequisite knowledge